 Garuda Airlines, the national carrier of Indonesia flies by way of Jakarta to Yogyakarta (or Yogya for short) daily.
-Garuda has had some image problems in the past, and as a result they have updated their fleet of jets, and revamped their service dramatically.
-Over the last ten or fifteen years they have jumped up in quality and are now one of the more pleasant and reliable carriers of all of Asia.
+Garuda has had some image problems in the past, and as a result, they have updated their fleet of jets, and revamped their service dramatically.
+Over the last ten or fifteen years, they have jumped up in quality and are now one of the more pleasant and reliable carriers of all of Asia.

 What to See

 The sights of Yogya are focused on the arts: music, painting, batik cloth designs, and the shops which sell these wonderful items.
 Most people end up on Malioboro Street at some point, rummaging through the piles of wares for inexpensive souvenirs and funny arty t-shirts and batik fabric.
-I did so as well, but only briefly as I had another more time consuming destination: the Sultan’s Palace.
+I did so as well, but only briefly as I had another more time-consuming destination: the Sultan’s Palace.
 The Sultan of Jogyakarta still lives in the palace, and still rules the vicinity of Yogya, but parts of the palace are open to the public, and its fabulous buildings and treasures are well worth exploring.
-This was a fun and exciting and exhausting way to spend a day getting to know the center of Yogya, and by the end of this day I could walk no more.
+This was a fun and exciting and exhausting way to spend a day getting to know the centre of Yogya, and by the end of this day, I could walk no more.

 The most important site near Yogya, the one which nearly every visitor to the region makes a straight line to, is Borobudor.
 This is the largest Buddhist monument on the planet.
 It was built around 800AD, is roughly 300 years older than Angkor Wat, and is a massive mountain of a place.
 Despite the similarities with Angkor, it is absolutely and unmistakably Indonesian.